peterwittek/ncpol2sdpa/README.rst

 - `Nieto-Silleras <http://dx.doi.org/10.1088/1367-2630/16/1/013035>`_ hierarchy for `quantifying randomness <http://peterwittek.com/2014/11/the-nieto-silleras-and-moroder-hierarchies-in-ncpol2sdpa/>`_ and for `calculating maximum guessing probability <http://nbviewer.ipython.org/github/peterwittek/ipython-notebooks/blob/master/Optimal%20randomness%20generation%20from%20entangled%20quantum%20states.ipynb>`_.
 - `Moroder <http://dx.doi.org/10.1103/PhysRevLett.111.030501>`_ hierarchy to enable PPT-style and other additional constraints.
 - Sums-of-square (SOS) decomposition based on the dual solution.
 - `Ground-state energy problems <http://dx.doi.org/10.1137/090760155>`_: bosonic and `fermionic systems <http://nbviewer.ipython.org/github/peterwittek/ipython-notebooks/blob/master/Comparing_DMRG_ED_and_SDP.ipynb>`_, Pauli spin operators.
+This methodology closely resembles the reduced density matrix (RDM) method.

 The implementation has an intuitive syntax for entering problems and it scales for a larger number of noncommutative variables using a sparse representation of the SDP problem.